 DevOps Career Path

-After you start as a DevOps engineer, you could be promoted to higher-paying jobs with more responsibility and leadership.
+After you move forward on your DevOps career path, you could be promoted to higher-paying jobs with more responsibility and leadership.
 Below, we have compiled a list of the different job levels so you can have an idea of what to expect.

 Entry-Level DevOps Jobs

-- IT Support – This is an entry-level professional that maintains computer networks across multiple systems and servers.
+- IT Support – This is a typical DevOps entry-level job.
+These professionals maintain computer networks across multiple systems and servers.
 IT support works with people who are having issues with hardware and software.

 - Agile Software Tester – As an Agile software tester, you should understand the Agile testing concepts and work well on a team.
 You will help look for bugs and problems in Agile software.